aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/knowledge-base.rst

 A: Each partition adds some overhead.
 If there are lots of partitions, some delay (minutes) might be observable before the replication starts after the restart of MirrorMaker 2.

-**Q: Does MirrorMaker 2 work with Kafka in Aiven VPC?**
+**Q: Does MirrorMaker 2 work with Apache Kafka® in Aiven VPC?**

 A: Yes.
-Any of Kafka services and MirrorMaker 2 itself can be located in any project's VPC or in a public cloud.
+Any of Apache Kafka® services and MirrorMaker 2 itself can be located in any project's VPC or in a public cloud.

-**Q: Does MirrorMaker 2 on Aiven support external Kafka cluster (not managed by Aiven)?**
+**Q: Does MirrorMaker 2 on Aiven support external Apache Kafka® cluster (not managed by Aiven)?**

 A: Yes.
 Documented :doc: `here <https://docs.aiven.io/docs/products/kafka/kafka-mirrormaker>`.

-**Q: Is it possible to integrate a Kafka service from a different Aiven project?**
+**Q: Is it possible to integrate a Apache Kafka® service from a different Aiven project?**

 A: Yes.
-A Kafka service from a different project can be integrated as an external Kafka (see above ⬆️).
+A Apache Kafka® service from a different project can be integrated as an external Kafka (see above ⬆️).